 If you’re a Pinterest person, as I am, then no doubt you have read hundreds of intricately detailed tips about how to organize your stuff.
-These run the gamut from color coded bins and meticulously organized junk drawers, to hidden shelving units tucked neatly into the dead space below the stairs.
+These run the gamut from color-coded bins and meticulously organized junk drawers to hidden shelving units tucked neatly into the empty space below the stairs.

-Well folks, I don’t want to brag but I have three tips for you that will blow Pinterest right out of the water in the home organization department.
-Best of all, they are simple, eco-friendly, and don’t cost a cent.
+Well, folks, I don’t want to brag, but I have three tips for you that will blow Pinterest right out of the water in the home organization department.
+Best of all, they are simple, planet-friendly, and don’t cost a cent.

 Want to know the secret to organizing your stuff?
 Here it is: Have less stuff.

 Yup.
-That’s it.
-Just like the secret to budgeting is spending less money than you earn, if you don’t have more belongings than you do space to store them, organizing simply isn’t an issue, and there is no need to fiddle with PVC-pipe cubbies or installing hanging shoe racks on the back of every door.
+It’s that simple.
+Just like the secret to budgeting is spending less money than you earn, if you don’t have more belongings than you do space to store them, organizing simply isn’t an issue.
+You won’t need to fiddle with PVC pipe cubbies or hanging shoe racks on the back of every door.

 Here’s another secret: The amount of stuff we have expands to fit the space we give it.
-So, apologies to anyone like me who used to think that if I lived in a giant white-walled hardwood-floored mansion I would be perfectly organized, the answer isn’t more space.
-The answer will never be more space, the answer is less stuff.
+So, apologies to anyone who, like me, used to think that living in a giant white-walled hardwood-floored mansion would enable you to be perfectly organized.
+The answer is not more space; the answer is less stuff.

-Tired of being tied to your stuff, forced into a weird cycle where you buy more stuff to organize the first stuff?
+Tired of being tied to your stuff, stuck in a cycle of consumption where you buy more stuff to organize the stuff you already had?

-Here are a few Eco-friendly tips to help you pare down.
+Here are a few tips to help you pare down in a sustainable way.

 2. Clear the clutter

-Make sure you do this cathartic purging in an Eco-friendly way by donating any clothes that are in good condition, and cutting up the rest into scraps for cloths and rags.
-Recycle electronics at your local e-waste recycling facility, and donate kitchen items, furniture, and housewares to secondhand stores that benefit charities.
+While purging, make sure you look for ways to keep the items you don’t keep out of the landfill.
+Donate any clothes that are in good condition and cut the rest into scraps for reuse projects or cleaning cloths.
+Recycle electronics at your local e-waste recycling facility.
+And donate usable kitchen items, furniture, and housewares to secondhand stores that benefit charities.

-Those moments when you begin salivating over home organization boards on Pinterest, or shopping for another new storage unit, these are not mere moments, my friend.
-They are clues, hints that you may once again be starting to have more stuff than you do space.
-When you start feeling disorganized, that is the universe (and your overloaded laundry hamper) telling you very sweetly that you may need to get back to basics again, stop shopping, and let some things go.
-It’s a process!
+Those moments when you start lingering over home organization boards on Pinterest or shopping for another new storage unit are clues.
+They are clues that you may once again be starting to have more stuff than space.
+When you start feeling disorganized, that is the universe (and your overloaded laundry hamper) telling you that you may need to get back to basics, stop shopping, and let some things go.
+It’s a process.
 Don’t beat yourself up about it.
-We are imperfect, stuff happens.
-Life goes on.
 Begin again.

-Over time a delicious reality will reveal itself: Possessions aren’t treats, they’re responsibilities.
-And conversely, having less of them doesn’t mean deprivation, it means freedom!
+Over time, a delicious reality will reveal itself: Possessions aren’t rewards; they’re responsibilities.
+And having less stuff doesn’t mean deprivation, it means freedom.
 It benefits you, the home you create, and the natural world we live in.
+Enjoy it.